RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 Note that the geom_abline layer does not build the graph limits.
 We had to do it manually.

-Here, the slopes are very tight around values that make a lot of sense, since it was our model with a very strong *prior*.
+Here, the slopes are very tight around values that make a lot of sense, since it was our model with a very strong prior.

-Let's now compare with the default weakly informative *priors* in rstanarm.
+Let's now compare with the default weakly informative priors in rstanarm.

 ```r
 stan_glm(